 The results of the standard tests that get sent to the lab will be sent back to your GP by UKHSA.
-It usually takes two to three days for the swab test results to be made available.
 Your GP can tell you the results of these tests, and with your consent will inform us.

 We will not give you the result of the rapid tests that we are evaluating.
 This is because we do not know how accurate they are and we may cause you or others harm if we gave you the wrong result.